profound-labs/forest-path/manuscript/markdown/acceptance-forgiveness.md

 Acceptance, Forgiveness and Deep
 ================================

+*By Tan Acalo.
+A monk visits his family after three years at Wat Pah Nanachat.*

 It had been three years since I’d spent any time in the country of my birth, when I unexpectedly had the opportunity to return to Australia with one of my teachers.
 Tan Ajahn Anan had been invited to Melbourne,